fmalk/codeigniter-phpunit/README.md

 codeigniter-phpunit
 ===================

-This project is a simple hack to make CodeIgniter 2.x work seamlessly with PHPUnit 3.7.
+This project is a simple hack to make CodeIgniter 2.x work seamlessly with PHPUnit.
 It aims to provide a way to use PHPUnit's standard methodologies for automating tests with CodeIgniter framework, which is notoriously test-unfriendly.

 Start Testing
 -------------